-We all have different perspectives and emotions around our experiences.
+We all have different perspectives and emotions about our experiences.
 Showing respect for those differences is crucial to positive relationships.
-This understanding is particularly important for parents as children observe how both of their parents and stepparents interact.
+This understanding is particularly important for parents as children observe how both their parents and stepparents interact.
 You may not always agree yet how you model for your children amidst disagreement, speaks volumes.

 2 Show empathy for all family members.

 The bond that links your true family is not one of blood, but of respect and joy in each other’s life. ~Richard Bach

 Stepparents are adjusting to parenting children who they don’t have a history with or know very well.
 Children are navigating big feelings around their parents, stepparents, and siblings and adjusting to the continual change in their lives.
 Biological parents may feel threatened by having their children raised or influenced by a stepparent.

 Many times, understanding doesn’t come easy.
 The strong feelings and conflicts that naturally arise are a challenge for adults and particularly difficult for children.
 Recognizing that we cannot fully understand the experience of another, showing empathy for different perspectives is imperative.
 Pause.
 Take time to listen.
 Consider the perspective of others.